-4.5 MEASURES TO STOP UNETHICAL MARKETING PRACTICES
+1.5 MEASURES TO STOP UNETHICAL MARKETING PRACTICES

-Now days, the consumers are being made aware of their rights.
+Nowadays, consumers are being made aware of their rights.
 Consumers must be active and vigilant to protect their interests.
 The following suggestions may be given to the consumers while buying a product or while availing a service: